giorgiobeggiora/jquery-sameheight/README.md

 - `observe` *(window|DOM element, default = window)*: elements which size changes must be detected.
 - `columnCount` *(number|string, default = 1)*: closest ancestor's CSS column-count property's value ('auto' is not supported).
 If set as 'calc', each time the resize event is triggered the DOM will be traversed upward until an element with a column-count value greater than 1 will be found, so it's better to avoid it and explicitly set a number.

-## Smooth resize
+## How it works

 To achieve the most fluid animation possible, the plugin will try to use [ResizeObserver](https://developers.google.com/web/updates/2016/10/resizeobserver) or, if not available, [CSS-Element-Queries](https://github.com/marcj/css-element-queries).
-Otherwise, some frameskip may occur, because `requestAnimationFrame` will be used.
+Otherwise, a `requestAnimationFrame` loop that continuosly checks the DOM for changes in the heights of the elements will be used.